- Conrad Klank

 Other extraordinary aspects of the tournament include outstanding customer service by representatives located around the grounds, tremendous sightlines, and the wonderful stadium, as most tournaments at this level aren't nearly as nice.

-Top 5 things to make sure you do while at The BB&T Atlanta Open at Atlantic Station:
+Top 5 things to make sure you do while at the Atlanta Open at Atlantic Station:

 • Visit the exhibits around Atlantic Station including the USTA Family Zone